Military Call to Duty

 • Except with respect to persons who have a disability that occurred in or was aggravated by military service (see below), the position into which an employee is reinstated is determined by priority based on the length of military service.

-• Service of 1 to 90 days-the job the person would have held had he or she remained continuously employed.
+• Service of 1 to 90 days-the job the person would have held had they remained continuously employed.

-• Service of 91 or more days-the same as for service of 1 to 90 days, or a position of like seniority, status and pay, so long as he or she is qualified to fill such position.
+• Service of 91 or more days-the same as for service of 1 to 90 days, or a position of like seniority, status and pay, so long as they are qualified to fill such a position.

 PLU is not required to re-employ a person returning from a military leave if: